UniversalDependencies/docs/workgroups/newdoc/location.md

 ## Verbal Copula Strategy

-Many languages use a verb to link the subject with the predicated location and to add verbal features (e.g., [Tense]()) where needed.
+Many languages use a verbal copula to link the subject with the predicated location and to add verbal features (e.g., [Tense]()) where needed.
 In UD we treat such copulas as auxiliaries ([AUX]()) and attach them to the locative predicate as [cop]().

 Russian [ru] uses the zero strategy (or a nonverbal copula) in the present